SmartsDev/SMARTS/README.md

 # SMARTS

 SMARTS (Scalable Microscopic Adaptive Road Traffic Simulator) is a flexible microscopic traffic simulator developed at the School of Computing and Information Systems, University of Melbourne.
-The microscopic simulator model vehicles and traffic lights individually.
-Various road rules and driver behavior are implemented into SMARTS.
+The simulator models vehicles and traffic lights individually.
+Various road rules and driver behavior are implemented.
 The simulator can output various types of traffic data.
-For more information about the simulator, please visit https://projects.eng.unimelb.edu.au/smarts/.
+SMARTS is built upon a distributed architecture that consists of a server and an arbitrary number of workers.
+You can run SMARTS as a standalone application, where the server and the workers are bundled together, or run it in a distributed fashion.
+The distributed architecture enables efficient large-scale traffic simulations.
+For more information about the simulator, such as usage examples, user manual and publications, please visit our project website https://projects.eng.unimelb.edu.au/smarts/.

+To run SMARTS from the source code, you first need to copy the folders ('common', 'processor', etc.) to your project (e.g., the folder 'src' in a Java project in Eclipse).
+Then, you can launch the simulator in several ways.
+The most common way might be to starting the *Simulator* class in the folder *processor*.
+By doing this, SMARTS will run as a standalone application.
+More details about launching the simulator are shown in the [documents](https://projects.eng.unimelb.edu.au/smarts/documentation/) on our project website.

+If you would like to publish work based on SMARTS, please kindly cite [our paper](https://doi.org/10.1145/2898363) and the location of this repository.

 As mentioned in the license file, this program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

-If you would like to customize the simulator, the following simple programming guide may help you get started.
+If you would like to customize SMARTS, such as adding new features by extending the code, the following simple programming guide may help you get started.

+# A Simple Programming Guide

 The source code of SMARTS contains five packages.
 The name and purpose of each package are as follows.